 Do I Need a Plumber or Can I Fix It Myself?

 The short answer is that it depends on the issue.
 Many people have picked up small plumbing skills over the years in their lifetime, allowing them to fix some common toilet problems themselves.
+Many homeowners are able to handle many toilet repairs on their own, as many toilet repairs are straightforward and manageable with basic tools.
+However, some repairs require the expertise of a professional plumber.
 An example could be, unblocking a toilet, fixing a sink leak or replacing a shower head.
-These are all small, quick tasks that can be done by following a YouTube tutorial or reading a DIY plumbing article
+These are all small, quick tasks that can be done by following a YouTube tutorial or reading a DIY plumbing article.

 On the other hand, other problems are much more complicated to fix.
+For example, certain bath products can damage your plumbing and cause drain blockages.
 They may require a professional with specific tools and knowledge the average person with no plumbing experience doesn’t have.
-That’s when we recommend hiring a drainage and plumbing specialist
+While a temporary fix may help in an emergency, a proper repair by a professional plumber is often necessary for complex toilet repairs.
+That’s when we recommend hiring a drainage and plumbing specialist.

 What are some common problems with a toilet?